scubamuc/wiki-md/LXD-LXC.bridged-network.md

 * https://luppeng.wordpress.com/2023/01/10/make-lxd-containers-visible-on-host-network/
 * https://thomas-leister.de/en/lxd-use-public-interface/

-Configure the bridge by editing or creating your netplan configuration found in /etc/netplan/, entering the appropriate values for your physical interface and network:
+Configure the bridge by editing or creating your Netplan configuration in /etc/netplan/, entering the appropriate values for your physical interface and network:

-1. vie apöpropriate values using `ip a` and note you ethernet interface names (`enp0s25` or similar)
+1. view appropriate values using `ip a` and note you ethernet interface names (`enp0s25` or similar)
 2. create: `sudo nano /etc/netplan/01-netcfg-bridge.yaml`

 ```